jayheavner/lock-manager/README.md

 3. LockLog – Logs events

 ## Variables
 There is a node named 'Variables' that sets all the variables used.
-Eventually, I will move this into a settings page.
-There is a read me that describes variable usage.
+Eventually, I will move some of this into a settings page.

 ```This sets all variables that would otherwise be
 hard-coded into global/flow for use.